sparkflows/sparkflows-docs/docs/operations/fire-notebook.rst

 ==========
 This document explains in detail the steps to effectively use Fire Notebook, a robust platform for executing code in the EMR environment using Livy.

 ..
-Note:: Make sure there is a livy connection for executing the notebook code in EMR environment using Livy.
+Note:: Make sure there is a Livy connection for executing the notebook code in EMR environment using Livy.

 Step 1: Enable Notebook Editor
 ----------